apita1423/disney-quiz-pp2/README.md

 * Site was tested on Google Chrome, Firefox, and Safari.
 * I tested the site using W3C, Jigsaw, Lighthouse, and WAVE.
-* Media Queries were increasingly difficult for me, so I relied heavily on the dev tools in Google Chrome and Firefox to test the screen sizes.

 ### Testing Validation
 - HTML Testing was validated through the W3C Validator.
 No errors or warnings were found.